 Toxic products or waste, inadequate ventilation, high humidity and temperature are few of the primary causes of indoor air pollution in our homes.

-- Asbestos is ranking high among cause of indoor pollution.
-This substance contains in most material use for home construction and as well in the automotive industry.
-They are commonly found in paints, coating, building equipment and floors tiles and ceiling.
-Asbestos are rare this days as new products have are asbestos free composition.
-However, if you are living in a home built long ago, the risks of asbestos are greater to that of newer home.
-In the US asbestos has been banned and no longer in used.
+- Asbestos is ranking high among the causes of indoor pollution.
+This substance is in most material used for home construction and in the automotive industry.
+It is commonly found in paints, coatings, building equipment, floors, tiles, and ceilings.
+Asbestos is rare in new items as new products are asbestos free.
+However, if you are living in a home built long ago, the risk of asbestos is greater to you.
+In the US, asbestos has been banned and no longer in used.

 - Another leading cause of indoor air pollution is Formaldehyde.
-Since 1970 it has been banned being produced in the United States but still presents in sealants, paints and wood floors.
+Since 1970, it has been banned from being produced in the United States, but still is present in sealants, paints and wood floors.

-- Radon is also among indoor air pollutant.
-It’s usually find in most building materials and various bedrock.
-It can dissolve into your home walls and stand as risk to your family health.
+- Radon is also among the most common indoor air pollutant.
+It’s usually found in most building materials and various bedrock.
+It can dissolve into your home walls and is a risk to your family’s health.

-- Smoke from tobacco that comes in from outside and inside places can form up the list of indoor pollutant.
+- Smoke from tobacco that comes in from outside and inside can stain the walls and hang in the air.

-- Various contaminants that spring up in damp areas can brought inside from outdoor environment.
-This contaminant includes mold, mildew, bacteria, dust mites, including animal dander can be brought into your home and can induce sickness.
+- Various contaminants that spring up in damp areas can be brought inside from outdoor environments.
+These contaminant include mold, mildew, bacteria, dust mites, and even animal dander can be brought into your home and induce sickness.

-- There are also numbers of things in your house that contribute to air pollution in the indoor.
-Things like wood stoves, fire place and space heaters; all emits carbon-monoxide plus nitrogen-dioxide.
-Millions of people still use all of these objects as fuel to warm their homes on regular basis.
+- There are also numbers of things in your house that contribute to air pollution.
+Things like wood stoves, fire places and space heaters.
+All of these emit carbon monoxide and nitrogen dioxide.
+Millions of people still use all of these substances as fuel to warm their homes on a regular basis.

-- Similar household products like your paints, varnishes and some cleaning products/detergent can pollute the air you breathe in your home.
+- Similar household products like paints, varnishes, and some cleaning products/detergents can pollute the air you breathe in your home.

 What are The Effects of Indoor Air Pollution?

-- If Asbestos is found in your home it can cause you very serious health problems such as lung cancer, asbestosis, mesothelioma, and various other types of cancers.
+- If Asbestos is found in your home, it can cause very serious health problems, such as lung cancer, asbestosis, mesothelioma, and various other types of cancers.

-- If contaminants such as animal dander, dust mites or other bacteria get into the home there will also be some serious effects from them.
-You will start to experience asthma symptoms, throat irritation, flu, and other types of infectious diseases.
+- If contaminants such as animal dander, dust mites or other bacteria get into the home there could also be some serious effects.
+You could start to experience asthma symptoms, throat irritation, flu, and other types of infectious diseases.

 - If lead is found in the home it can also be severely life threatening.
-It can cause brain and nerve damages, kidney failure, anemia, and a defective cardiovascular system.
+It can cause brain and nerve damage, kidney failure, anemia, and a defective cardiovascular system.

 - Formaldehyde, one of the most common indoor air pollutants, can also cause health problems.
 You may experience irritation of the throat, eyes, and nose, as well as allergic reactions.
 There have been a number of cases where it has also caused cancer.